pritpambhar/admin-panel/README.md

 # admin-panel
-it is an basic admin-panel for inserting data in database.
+it is an basic admin-panel.